 Sam O’Shea graduated Doreen Bird College of Performing Arts London.

-Aisling Jones on securing her place in Performance Academy, Guildford.
+Aisling Jones graduated Performance Academy, Guildford.

 Jonny Smith began a two year tailor-made intensive course under the main tutelage of Suzanne O’Leary where he passed his vocational dance majors with flying colours, while simultaneously studying in London under renowned examiner Linda Sweetzer at Linda Sweetzer Teacher Training College.